SMETA President- Sharon Ramdial

-First, please accept this newsletter as your personal invitation to the SMETA 2013 Fall Conference in Cape Girardeau.
-We would love to see you there to share your experiences with regional instructors and gain a new perspective on the changes and innovations in the teaching of English Language Arts.
+First, please accept this newsletter as your personal invitation to the SMETA 2014 Fall Conference .
+We would love to see you there to share your experiences with regional instructors and gain a new perspective on use of technology in the English Language Arts classroom, along with changes and innovations in the teaching of English Language Arts.

 Over the summer, as we officers met to plan this year’s conference, we read through the comments from the 2013 conference.
 Many requested more information on the use of technology in the classroom.
 Thus, our theme: Teach On: Applying Tomorrow’s Technology Today.
 We would like for you to BYOD—bring your own electronic device.

 Our SMETA conference will provide guidance through Ron Farrow, the technology guru of Cape Public Schools.
 Again this year, we will have a round table discussion and updated information on the Common Core State/Missouri Learning Standards led by Joey O’Neal who is Instructional Facilitator for the Jackson School District.
 As you may know, the ACT has been designated as the End of Course Exam for juniors.
 We will have information on this turn of events also.